katiemorrisfx/KMFX-scripts/docs/kmfx_reshapeOverride.md

 ## KMFX_reshapeOverride Documentation

-This script allows you to override the toggling of the Reshape tool with the Magnetic tool.
+This script allows you to override the toggling of the Reshape tool with the Magnetic tool (avoiding entering on the Magnetic)
+Magnetic mode will still be acessible but you need to click with the mouse on the toolbar.

 Steps:

 1. When pressing the "r" key in the Roto node it will no longer toggle between the Magnetic tool and will remain in the Reshape tool.

 - Can be run from KMFX menu: YES
 - Can be run from keybind: YES